-6.30 Fen Rivers recognises that filtering and monitoring are both important parts of safeguarding pupils and staff from potential harmful and inappropriate online material.
-The Head Teacher and DSL work closely with the Governors and IT provider to meet the required standards.
-Filtering and monitoring reports, safeguarding concerns and checks will be carried out by the DSL alongside the

-IT provider to identify risk and carry out reviews.
-During reviews our current provision, any gaps and specific needs of our pupils and staff will be considered.
+6.30 The Bridge Easton and Fen Rivers School recognises that filtering and monitoring are both important parts of safeguarding pupils and staff from potential harmful and inappropriate online material.
+Filtering and monitoring reports, safeguarding concerns and checks are carried out by the DSL alongside the IT provider to identify risk and carry out reviews.
+During reviews, our current provision, any gaps and specific needs of our pupils and staff are considered.

-As part of our monitoring strategy Fen Rivers will ensure that filtering and monitoring systems are installed and all school owned devices, including those used off site for all user groups, ensure staff are physically watching screens of users and individual device monitoring through monitoring software Impero.
-If a concerns is picked up through monitoring the DSL will take lead responsibility for any safeguarding and child protection matters and will ensure incidents are urgently picked up, acted on and the outcome recorded.
+As part of our monitoring strategy, we ensure that filtering and monitoring systems are installed on all school owned devices, including those used off site for all user groups.
+We ensure staff are physically watching screens of users and individual device monitoring through use of our monitoring software Senso.
+If a concern is picked up through monitoring, the DSL will take lead responsibility for any safeguarding and child protection matters and will ensure incidents are urgently picked up, acted on and the outcome recorded.

 Smoothwall restricts access to unsuitable material and sends an alert to key staff who investigate further what students are attempting to access, so suitable education and advice can be provided where this becomes a potential risk or safeguarding concern.
-The DSL is also able to freeze and restrict use of devices immediately if they are being used inappropriately and these are collected whilst an investigation takes place.
+The DSL is also able to freeze and restrict use of devices immediately if they are being used inappropriately and these are collected whilst an investigation takes place and, if necessary, access to IT is revoked.